cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 and selecting My Billing Dashboard; then start the Cost Explorer.
 In more detail:

-- When you receive a billing statement you should compare it with the Cost Explorer estimate of yor daily burn
+- When you receive a billing statement you should compare it with the Cost Explorer estimate of yor daily spend
   - At the upper right of the console use your Account Name dropdown to select My Billing Dashboard
   - Link to the Cost Explorer and launch it
   - Use the Reports dropdown to select **Daily Costs**